Naval mine: World War II

 The cruiser is just one example of a ship that was struck by a magnetic mine during this time.
-On 21 November 1939, a mine broke her keel, which damaged her engine and boiler rooms, as well as injuring 46 men, one later died from his injuries.
+On 21 November 1939, a mine broke her keel, which damaged her engine and boiler rooms, as well as injuring 46 men, and one later died from his injuries.
 She was towed to Rosyth for repairs.
 Incidents like this resulted in many of the boats that sailed to Dunkirk being degaussed in a marathon four-day effort by degaussing stations.